Freedom FilesFreedom Files

 So for your capital, the thesis is rather simple.
 Latin America used to offer low tax or safety.
 Rarely both.
 The new wave is trying to deliver both at once.
 Colombia is the latest test of that idea.
 Promising yet unproven.

 Look, I love Colombia, but I am not going to sell you a fantasy.
 I have been based in Medellín for years.
 I invested here in 2023.
 I speak the language.
 My family is here.
 Antioquia, the region around Medellín, the department is what it's called here, is conservative, entrepreneurial, business first country.
 And by my read walking around this city and interacting with people all the time, something like 75% of people I talk to are thrilled about this election.
 But warts and all that is Antioquia.
 It is a department.
 It is not the country.
-Cepeda actually won more departments than Abelardo did.
+Cepeda in fact won more departments than Abelardo did.
 18 to 14 to be exact.
 And as is tradition, Bogotá and much of the outer regions went the other way.
 Roughly half of Colombia is uneasy about where this goes.
 Now, don't mistake the energy in Medellín for a national consensus because that's not the case.
 There isn't really one.

 Now, if you are weighing Colombia against other countries and you don't yet know where you fit, that is what we designed the Freedom Consult for.
 We are jurisdiction agnostic and we work backward from your goals and we will tell you if Colombia is the right call or the wrong call for you and your situation.